andyholst/architecture-styles-patterns/README.md

 [Proxy](./README.md) - TODO

-## Behavioural patterns - Charactize the ways in which classes or objects interact and distribute responsibility <a name="behavioural"></a>
+## Behavioural patterns - Characterize the ways in which classes or objects interact and distribute responsibility <a name="behavioural"></a>

 [Chain Of Responsibility](./README.md) - TODO